 - More details and figures in the observational chapter 6: Done.
 The modified version of §6 includes the additional quantitative details requested by one of the readers.
 Since the book had already reached the limit of 30 figures, I have only added one important new figure (6.3) to §6, showing the mass assembly of stars in the Universe.
 The frontier of observations is advancing rapidly.
 My main concern is that expanding §6 to include even more details would make the book appear out of date within a few years.
-The current version includes only the essential principles that are not likely to changes in the future and that will serve the readers well in interpreting new data as it comes along. - Sub-headings: Following the recommendations of one of the readers, I have changed the following titles: 1.2 "The Scientific Story of Genesis" → "Observing the Story of Genesis" 2.5 "Mathematics of Cosmic Expansion" → "Cosmic Archaeology" 2.6 "Milestones in the Roadmap of Cosmic Evolution" → "Milestones in Cosmic Evolution". - Further reading: Done.
-Recommendations for further reading of review papers are included in the current version. - Text changes and typos: Done.
-Ambiguities and typos were corrected as suggested.
+The current version includes only the essential principles that are not likely to changes in the future and that will serve the readers well in interpreting - Sub-headings: Following the recommendations of one of the readers, I have changed the following titles: - 1.2 "The Scientific Story of Genesis" \rightarrow "Observing the Story of Genesis" - 2.5 "Mathematics of Cosmic Expansion" \rightarrow "Cosmic Archaeology"